 Meet the NSW/ACT Committee

-The NSW/ACT Committee has recently expanded, with new members adding to the existing team of committed, enthusiastic volunteers.
+The NSW/ACT Committee has several new members adding to the existing team of committed, enthusiastic volunteers.
 Issues of interest to the group include fees and tendering, architectural education, communicating the value of architecture, and solving the profession’s big challenges.

 Ivana Simkovic, NSW/ACT Branch President